westondcrewe/WCGitLab/quiz.md

 xanda_0000_movie_processing?
 (For this and future questions, the first 5 characters is plenty - neither Git nor I need the whole SHA.)
+9b257

-2. What is the SHA for the last commit associated with line 9 of this file?
+2. What is the SHA for the last commit associated with line 9 of this file? b2ed3
 3. What did line 12 of this file say in commit d1d83?
+"Git nor I need the whole SHA.)"
 4. What changed between commit e474c and 82045?
+Edits were made to the process_movie_data.py file to change the assignments of gross_sort to lambda x : int(x["Gross"]) instead of lambda x : x["Gross"], and top_five to rows[:-6:-1] instead of rows[:-5:-1].
 ## Predicting merges

 Assume at the start of each of these three questions that your